M4E5TR0-MUN1R/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 - Prototype: `void reverse_array(int *a, int n);`
 - Where `n` is the number of elements of the array.

+__Challenge__
+- How to check the size of an int array from its pointer, is it even possible?

 Example code:
 ```